Manaslu Base Camp Trek Itinerary

 Day 08: Trek from Namrung to Samagaon [3,520m]: 6-7 hours

-Today we are about to move towards an altitude of over 3000mtr.
-Today's Trek is guided by majestic Ganesh Himal(7,422m) and Himachali(7,863m).
-Ascending forward towards the quaint hamlet of Lihi crossing several passes.
-Terrain winds down to Lho through prayer flags and stone cranes, continuing to Shayla.
-Our today's walk ends as we reach Samagaon.
+Today, we are about to move towards an altitude of over 3000 m.
+The majestic Ganesh Himal(7,422m) and Himachali(7,863m) guide us on our trek.
+We ascend toward the quaint hamlet of Lihi, crossing several passes.
+The terrain winds down to Lho through prayer flags and stone cranes, continuing to Shayla.
+Today's walk ends as we reach Samagaon.

 Day 09: Samagaon to Manaslu Base Camp and Return to Samagaun through Birendra Lake.

-Today is the most important day of our Trek.
-We Trek towards Manaslu Base Camp.
-We explore the Manaslu Base Camp and return to Samagaon.
+Today is the most important day of our trek.
+We will trek towards Manaslu Base and explore Amagaon.
 Our journey starts on a rocky trail past stone cranes and rocky ridges.
-Samagaon paths are often traveled by pilgrims singing their traditional songs.
-Samagaon crosses the elevation of 3000mtr.
-You can explore the Gompa, blessed with captivating views of Mt.Manasulu(8,163m) and Ngadi Chuli(7,871mtr).
+Pilgrims often travel Samagaon paths, and sing songs.
+Samagaon crosses a 3000 m elevation of 3000 mtrmpa, which is blessed with views of Mt.Manasulu(8,163m) and Ngadi Chuli(7,871 m).7,871 mtr

 Gompa belongs to the older generation of Buddhist artifacts.
 Since we are moving upward in our exploration, we may not find any tea houses further.

-It's essential to carry a lunch.
+It's essential to carry lunch.
 After exploring upward, we descend to Samagaon again.
-As we descend downward, we pass via Birendra Lake.
+As we descend, we pass Birendra Lake.

 Day 10: Trek from Samagaon to Samdo [3860m]: 4 hours

-The easy trail of the Manaslu Circuit Trek would be this.
-We walk our way to Samdo today.
+The easy trail of the Manaslu Circuit Trek is this: We walk our way to Samdo today.
 Our journey begins with a steep descent toward the thrashing Budhi Gandaki before approaching the valley.
-You can spot stunning mountain vistas during the walk.
+During the walk, you can spot stunning mountain vistas.

 The trail dives deep into alpine forests before reaching Kermo Kharka.
 Walking forward, we detect familiar Budhi Gandaki, beyond which the rugged trail leads to Samdo.
 Overnight stay at Samdo.